martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/init.md

 # Simulator Usage: Initialization Mode

-> [!NOTE]
-> Some of the images may be outdated.
-> However, all available UI elements are covered, even if they do not appear in every image.

 When the application is started using the Play Button in the Unity Editor, it opens in *Initialization Mode*.
 Initialization Mode (or Init Mode) is one of the two main modes of the simulation environment, the other one being [*Simulation Mode*](sim.md).
 The Init Mode is used to initialize the particle system before running a simulation.